agentlang-ai/agentlang-docs/docs/quick-start.md

 Note that Fractl has filled-in the `:PostedOn` attribute with the current date-time value, which is what the `:Now` datatype is supposed to do.
 We can use the value of the `:guid` attribute - `:Name` - to lookup, update or delete the blog-post instance.

-Some REST API calls you may try on your own are listed below:
+Some REST API calls you may try on your own are shown below:

-1. Lookup an instance by its globally-unique-identifier or `:guid`.
+1. Lookup a blog-post by its globally-unique-identifier or `:guid`.

 ```shell
 curl http://localhost:8080/_e/Blog.Core/BlogPost/pos01
 ```

-2. Lookup all instances of an entity.
+2. Lookup all instances of the `:BlogPost` entity.

 ```shell
 curl http://localhost:8080/_e/Blog.Core/BlogPost